bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 Setting the `readonly` prop will disable selecting a date, but will keep the component interactive, allowing for date navigation.

-For disabling specific dates or setting mininum and maximum date limits, refer to the [Date constraints](#date-constraints) section below.
+For disabling specific dates or setting minimum and maximum date limits, refer to the [Date constraints](#date-constraints) section below.

 ### Width